ngexp/hydrator/README.md

 }
 ```

-Running the code above will result in an error:
+As a demonstration, running the code above will throw a HydrationException:
 ```
 Ngexp\Hydrator\Docs\User::age can not be less than 30, got 20.
 ```